Online Paintability: The Slow-Coloring Game: Introduction

 In studying optimal strategies for Lister and Painter, simple observations reduce the set of moves that need to be considered.

-\begin{observation} On any graph, there are optimal strategies for Lister and Painter such that Lister always marks a set $M$ inducing a connected subgraph $G[M]$, and Painter always colors a maximal independent subset of $M$. \end{observation} \begin{proof} A move in which Lister marks a disconnected set $M$ can be replaced with successive moves marking the vertex sets of the components of $G[M]$.
-Coloring extra vertices at no extra cost cannot hurt Painter. \end{proof}
+\begin{observation} On any graph, there are optimal strategies for Lister and Painter such that Lister always marks a set $M$ inducing a connected subgraph, and Painter always colors a maximal independent subset of $M$. \end{observation} \begin{proof} A move in which Lister marks a disconnected set $M$ can be replaced with successive moves marking the vertex sets of the components of the subgraph induced by $M$.
+Also, coloring extra vertices at no extra cost cannot hurt Painter. \end{proof}

 Another easy observation sometimes yields a useful lower bound.

 \begin{observation} If $G_1$ and $G_2$ are disjoint subgraphs of $G$, then $\spo(G)\ge\spo(G_1)+\spo(G_2)$. \end{observation} \begin{proof} Lister can play an optimal strategy on $G_1$ while ignoring the rest and then do the same on $G_2$, achieving the score $\spo(G_1)+\spo(G_2)$. \end{proof}